opensanctions/opensanctions/README.md

-# OpenSanctions.org
+# opensanctions data pipeline

-The codebase for OpenSanctions, an open-source repository of sanctions data, politically exposed persons, and other entities of interest.
+The codebase for OpenSanctions, an open-source database of sanctions data, politically exposed persons, and other entities of interest.
+This repository contains the code used to parse, clean, and deduplicate source data and build the combined database.

 OpenSanctions uses [Follow the Money](https://followthemoney.readthedocs.io/en/latest/index.html), a JSON-based anti-corruption data model, as a common target for all crawlers.
 Additonal exports into CSV and JSON formats are planned.